pinting/TalkJS/README.md

 @message {string}
 ```

-Send a private message to a user with given username.
+Send a private message to a user with the given username.

 ### sendRoomMessage